Jose Pipo Castillo

 For eight years, he coached players from the ages of eight to nineteen in the AYSO region 1200 in Cathedral City.
 He is also returning for his second season as the head coach for the Men's Soccer Program.

 Pipo's thoughts on being awarded the soccer coaching position:

 "Thanks to the opportunities offered to me by COD, I am living the American dream.
 I will instill my love and pride for this great institution into my players.
 Having my players earn a degree at the college is my number one priority.
 This goal can only be achieved with discipline, dedication and a positive attitude.
 If we can do this.....winning soccer games will be simple".

-Returning for her third season.
+Returning for her fourth season in 2013

 AJ Nebergall was born in Ontario, Canada.
 Her love for soccer started overseas where she played Varsity Soccer as a senior in high school.
 She spent her college years in Florida, focusing on her academics.
 She majored in elementary education and spent the next few years teaching.